Sublinear Circuits and the Constrained Signomial Nonnegativity Problem: Introduction

-In this article, we are concerned with the question of when a signomial supported on exponents $\cA$ is nonnegative on a convex set $X$.
+In this article, we are concerned with the question of when a signomial on exponents $\cA$ is \emph{$X$-nonnegative} (i.e., nonnegative on $X$) for a convex set $X$.
 In important progress on this question, Murray, Chandrasekaran and Wierman have proposed an extension of the \textit{Sums-of-AM/GM-Exponentials} or \textit{SAGE} approach to global nonnegativity \cite{chandrasekaran-shah-2016}, which goes by the name \textit{conditional SAGE} \cite{mcw-2019}.
 The method works as follows: if a signomial $f$ of the form~\eqref{eq:signomial1} has at most one negative coefficient $c_{\beta}$, i.e.,

 then we may divide out the corresponding basis function $\e^{\beta}$ to obtain a new signomial $g = \sum_{\alpha\in\cA}c_{\alpha}\e^{[\alpha-\beta]}$ without affecting nonnegativity.
-Because $g$ is the sum of a signomial with all nonnegative coefficients (a \textit{posynomial}) and a constant, it is convex by construction, and so its $X$-nonnegativity can be exactly characterized by applying the principle of strong duality in convex optimization.
+Because $g$ is the sum of a signomial with all nonnegative coefficients (a \textit{posynomial}) and a constant, it is convex by construction, its $X$-nonnegativity can be decided by applying the principle of strong duality in convex optimization.
 The outcome of this duality argument is that $f$ is $X$-nonnegative if and only if there exists a dual variable $\nu = (\nu_{\alpha})_{\alpha\in\cA}$ that satisfies a certain relative entropy inequality in $\nu$, $c$, and the support function of $X$ (see Proposition~\ref{pr:rel-entropy-cond} for a precise statement).
-Thus, the $X$-nonnegativity of $f$ can be decided in terms of the subclass of convex optimization called \emph{relative entropy programming.} The $X$-nonnegative signomials with at most one negative coefficient are called \textit{$X$-AGE}, and the signomials which decompose into a sum of such functions are called \textit{$X$-SAGE}.
+Thus, the $X$-nonnegativity of $f$ can be decided by convex \emph{relative entropy programming.} The $X$-nonnegative signomials with at most one negative coefficient are called \textit{$X$-AGE}, and the signomials which decompose into a sum of such functions are called \textit{$X$-SAGE}.
 The recognition problem for $X$-SAGE signomials can likewise be decided by relative entropy programming.